glotzerlab/row/doc/src/guide/tutorial/group.md

 `row submit` processes directories in the sorted order, so you can use `sort_by` to prioritize the directories you want to execute first.

+> [!NOTE]
-> Note: You can sort by numbers, strings, and arrays of numbers and/or strings.
+> You can sort by numbers, strings, and arrays of numbers and/or strings.
 You
 > cannot sort by objects.

 ## Splitting into separate groups